Euler Math Toolbox

 Euler Math Toolbox is free to use for anyone without costs or loyalties under the GPL license.
 It is also an open source program, hosted on SourceForge and supports the idea of open software and libraries.

-The program runs on Windows 7, 8 or 10, 32-bit or 64-bit.
-The most recent version supports only Windows 8 or above with 64-bit, and the most recent Ubuntu through the stable Wine emulator.
+The most recent version supports only Windows 8 or above with 64-bit, and the most recent Ubuntu via the stable Wine emulator.
+The project and the downloads are hosted on Sourceforge.

 EMT is for you if